open-pioneer/trails-starter/docs/reference/Design.md

 ### Web Components

-An app build by this project will primarily be deployed as a [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
+An app built by this project will primarily be deployed as a [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components).

 Web Components by themselves enable easy integration into a host site (the developer creates a custom HTML tag).
 Together with the [Shadow DOM API](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM), web components can be